washingtonpost/data-police-shootings/README.md

 - `shot`
 - `shot and Tasered`

-`armed`: dndicates that the victim was armed with some sort of implement that a police officer believed could inflict harm
+`armed`: indicates that the victim was armed with some sort of implement that a police officer believed could inflict harm
 - `undetermined`: it is not known whether or not the victim had a weapon
 - `unknown`: the victim was armed, but it is not known what the object was
 - `unarmed`: the victim was not armed

 `age`: the age of the victim

-`gender`:
+`gender`: the gender of the victim.
+The Post identifies victims by the gender they identify with if reports indicate that it differs from their biological sex.
 - `M`: Male
 - `F`: Female
 - `None`: unknown